Norman Hetherington: Smiley's Good Teeth Puppet Theatre

 The shows were performed with two puppeteers, with the assistant operating Smiley, and Hetherington everything else.
 The show, and its associated Good Teeth Club—to which Hetherington, having emerged from behind the puppet stage, would invite the delighted children to join at the end of each of his performances (Anon, 1970)—was immensely popular with the school children immediately it began its operation.

 The Foundation was overjoyed to discover that evaluations showed that, even after six months, the children could remember 70% of the dental health messages associated with the show (Woolley, 1980).

 In 1970, as part of a weekend workshop conducted by the Australian Dental Association and the Dental Health Education and Research Foundation at Sydney University, Hetherington demonstrated his work to the assembled dentists, by allowing them to observe him deliver an entire performance to a group of children from Newtown North Primary School.
 They were all greatly impressed with his work.

 Smiley's Good Teeth Puppet Theatre operated from 1968 to 1985, and, although it began in suburban Sydney, it was making trips into the country by late 1969.

-As time passed, Hetherington became less involved in the actual delivery of the performances and often hired other puppeteers to perform the shows.
-For the four years his son Stephen studied at Sydney University (i.e., from 1977 to 1980), Stephen worked part-time on the show as a puppeteer and was, also, the person who spoke to the children before and after each show.
-The other puppeteer who teamed with Stephen was Pam Sahm, who operated Smiley.
+As time passed, Hetherington became less involved in the actual delivery of the performances and often hired other puppeteers to perform the shows including Pam Sahm, who operated Smiley. and his son Stephen also worked as a puppeteer on the show while attending university.

-Javanese Shadow Puppet Theatre
+Javanese Puppet Theatre

-Given his wide range of appropriate skills and experience, Hetherington was invited to work with a group of undergraduate students (ranging from second to fourth year) from the (then) Department of Indonesian and Malayan Studies at the University of Sydney, over the entire three-term year of 1980, in the task of preparing them for a performance of "Irawan Rabi", or "Irwan's Wedding", as it had been adapted for a western audience by James R. Brandon, in the manner of the traditional Javanese shadow puppet theatre (or wayang kulit).
+Given his wide range of appropriate skills and experience, Hetherington was invited to work with a group of undergraduate students (ranging from second to fourth year) from the (then) Department of Indonesian and Malayan Studies at the University of Sydney, over the entire three-term year of 1980, in the task of preparing them for a performance of "Irawan Rabi", or "Irwan's Wedding", as it had been adapted for a western audience by James R. Brandon, in the manner of the traditional Javanese puppet theatre (or wayang kulit).
 (Day, 1981).

 He was asked to assist them to acquire an understanding of shadow puppet design, train them in the appropriate techniques of puppet manipulation, guide them into a smooth performance, as well as transferring an understanding of puppetry stagecraft (Day, 1981).

 Apart from the extensive training he delivered to the students, and the advice that he gave to the entire company on puppetry stagecraft, he was also a very important participant in the joint construction of the final script, the musical improvisations used during the performance, and the comic routines that were woven throughout the entire performance.
 (Day, 1981.)

 The eventual performance, the culmination of the entire year's project/course, was performed by six of the students, along with "eight-metre-high puppets made from plywood", a "life-size monster with expendable heads" and a "foam-rubber monkey".